Skip to Content

 What Is Asylum?

-Asylum is an immigration status the can be claimed by foreign nationals currently residing in the U.S. who are fearful of persecution in their country of origin and wish to remain here in the U.S. Once you have obtained asylum status, you will be allowed to remain in the United States indefinitely.
+Asylum is an immigration status that can be claimed by foreign nationals currently residing in the U.S. who are fearful of persecution in their country of origin and wish to remain here in the U.S. Once you have obtained asylum status, you will be allowed to remain in the United States indefinitely.

-What Is the Difference Between Asylum & Being a Refugee?
+Difference Between Asylum & Refugee Status

-Generally speaking, asylum status applies to those who are already present here in the U.S and are not already either permanent residents or citizens.
-Refugee status is usually granted to individuals outside the U.S. who are fleeing dangerous conditions in their country of origin and are applying for U.S. entry through a United States Embassy or the UN Refugee Agency (UNHCR).
+Generally speaking, asylum status applies to those who are already present here in the U.S. and are not already either permanent residents or citizens.
+Refugee status is usually granted to individuals outside the U.S. who are fleeing dangerous conditions in their country of origin and are applying for U.S. entry through a United States embassy or the UN Refugee Agency (UNHCR).

 To apply for asylum while inside the United States, contact an experienced Orange County asylum attorney.
-The process requires proof of your well-founded fear and an attorney can guide you through this complex process.
+The process requires proof of your well-founded fear, and an attorney can guide you through this complex process.
 Once granted, asylees are given permission to work and may apply for a green card.

-What Is Membership in a Particular Social Group?
+What Does “Membership in a Particular Social Group” Mean?

 An applicant for asylum or withholding of removal seeking relief based on “membership in a particular social group” must establish that the group is each of the following: